Commitment + Clinical Leadership = Better Outcomes

 One study looked at a group of undergraduate students and the effects that meditation had on their performance of a task.
 The study had the meditation group listen to a mindfulness tape for 10 minutes before completing the task.
 The researchers found that the participants in the meditation group had better focus and concentration.2

-These two studies show that even meditating for a short period of time can help improve your focus and boost your cognitive functioning.
-One reason for this benefit is because meditation is about refocusing the mind, which can help improve your concentration and attention levels.
+These two studies show that even meditating for a short period can help improve your focus and boost your cognitive functioning.
+One reason for this benefit is that meditation is about refocusing the mind, which can help improve your concentration and attention levels.

 Lower Blood Pressure